 If you live in America, or elsewhere, you have probably seen these stickers with various initials representing places or things placed on cars.
-These are based on official government placards which were used in Europe to differentiate countries.
-Popularized by a decision of the Illuminati, they exist to trivialize the existence of the Secret Mass Media Alphabet Code, and its "Rule of 3".
-Products like these stickers exist to confuse the masses, numb them to the power of letters.
-Normal folks are at least subconsciously aware that the code is an unknowable, endlessly beautiful puzzle.
+These are based on government placards which were used in Europe to differentiate countries.
+Popularized by a decision of the Illuminati, they exist to trivialize the existence of the Secret Mass Media Alphabet Code.
+Products like these stickers exist to confuse the masses, numb them to the power of letters and numbers.
+Normal folks are only subconsciously aware that the code is an endlessly beautiful puzzle.
 By advertising it themselves, they become a part of this maze.
-It's almost a show of reverence, their wanting to be involved in that secret language which the royal class of the underworld comprehends and authors.
+It's almost a unknowing show of reverence, their wanting to be involved in the secret language which the royal class of the underworld comprehends and authors.
 The code is like music, it's both a science and an art.
 It is concrete and visible to the eye, but really, it is beauteous and untenable.
-"The System", which propagates the code, exists for benevolent reasons, to bring our humanity towards something which we may actually be able to call Utopia.
-But, additionally, it's an evil lie, a sinister mean hearted trick.
-The "ends" will surely be blissfully amazing, but the "means" cannot be accepted, this terrible amalgam of sabotage and treachery.
+"The System", which propagates the code, exists for benevolent reasons, to bring our humanity towards something resembling Utopia.
+Additionally, however, it's an evil lie, a sinister mean-hearted trick selfishly meant to exploit.
+The "ends" will hopefully be blissfully amazing, but the "means" cannot be accepted, this terrible amalgam of sabotage and treachery.

-One of the tools that the Illuminati use to subversively program the masses in order to accelerate towards their end-goal is trivialization.
+The Code is a tool which the Illuminati use to subversively program the masses in order to accelerate towards their end-goal.
+In order to protect the secrecy, strength and validity of this tool, they trivialize their own existence and the code's.
 This tactic comes in many forms.
-A film like Wag The Dog (W.T.D. = 23-20-4), for example, in which a fake war is created in the news in order to ensure a candidate's election, trivializes the subtle ways which the Illuminati control the news, by making the audience marvel at something which to them is impossible.
+A film like Wag The Dog (W.T.D. = 23-20-4), for example, in which a fake war is created in the news in order to ensure a candidate's election, trivializes how the Illuminati control the news, by making the audience marvel at something which to them is impossible.
 In reality, the film is not far at all from the actual truth.
-So, the audience is then laughing at something which is in reality very serious.
+The audience is thereby trained to laugh at something which is in reality very serious and very real.

 Another method of trivialization can be termed "call it what it is".
 Consider the popular comedy film Forgetting Sarah Marshall.
 The audience thinks it has this title because of its plot, but it really it is because of the initials.
 F.S.M.
 (6-19-13) follows the "Rule of 3" as the combination of "3" letters.
 Moreover, F (6) plus M (13) actually equals S (19).
 Films like My Best Friend's Wedding (M.B.F.W., 13-2-6-23), Finding Forrester (F.F., 6-6) and Searching For Bobby Fischer (S.F.B.F., 19-6-2-6) also use this tactic, all of which follow the "Rule of 3" simply.
 Dialogue from the comedy show Bored to Death cleverly trivializes the code in a different way: